Keyboard shortcuts

 out := clog.Stdout(clog.ColorAuto) // os.Stdout with auto-detection

-out := clog.Stderr(clog.ColorAlways) // os.Stderr with forced colours
+out := clog.Stderr(clog.ColorAlways) // os.Stderr with forced colors

-out := clog.NewOutput(w, clog.ColorNever) // arbitrary writer, colours disabled
+out := clog.NewOutput(w, clog.ColorNever) // arbitrary writer, colors disabled

 out := clog.TestOutput(&buf) // shorthand for NewOutput(w, ColorNever)